dg-gh/welp_library/docs/welp_threads.md

 # welp_threads.hpp

-welp_threads.hpp provides the main class :
+welp_threads.hpp provides this main class :

 - welp::threads< Allocator> is a thread pool that works with a fixed size circular buffer working like a queue for incoming tasks.

+It also provides these two classes :

+- welp::async_task_end for not allowing the main thread to progress until a task gets completed
+- welp::async_task_result< Ty> for not allowing the main thread to progress until a task with a return type Ty gets completed

 # Member functions of welp::threads< Allocator> T